viteo/small3dlib/README.md

 The basic philosophy is:

-- The library implements only a rendering back-end, it doesn't perform any drawing to the actual screen, hence there is no dependency on any library such as OpenGL or SDL.
+- The library implements only a rendering back-end, it doesn't perform any drawing to the actual screen itself, hence there is no dependency on any library such as OpenGL or SDL.
 It just calls your front-end function and tells you which pixels you should write.
 How you do it is up to you.
 - Before including the header, define `S3L_PIXEL_FUNCTION` to the name of a function you will use to